Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Actions of Maximal Positive-Dimensional Subgroups on Minimal and Adjoint Modules

 In this appendix we collate information on the actions of the reductive and parabolic maximal subgroups of positive dimension on the minimal and adjoint modules for the algebraic groups $F_4$, $E_6$ and $E_7$ that we have used in the text, other than those in Lemmas \ref{lem:e6stabs} and \ref{lem:e7stabs}.
 These have been documented in many places, but we give them here as well for ease of reference.

 We need information for $F_4$ and $E_6$ in characteristic $3$, and for $E_6$ in characteristics $7$ and $11$.
-We list the composition factors of every maximal closed, connected subgroup of positive dimension in these characteristics, taken from \cite{liebeckseitz2004}, on $\Vmin$, and $L(G)$ for $G=F_4$.
+We list the composition factors of every maximal closed, connected subgroup of positive dimension in these characteristics, taken from \cite{liebeckseitz2004}, on $M(\bG)$, and $L(\bG)$ for $\bG=F_4$.
 We list the reductive subgroups first, and then the parabolics.
-Write $M^\pm$ to mean a module $M$ and its dual $M^*$.
+Write $M^\pm$ to mean both a module $M$ and its dual $M^*$ are composition factors.

 We begin with the table for $F_4$ in characteristic $3$.

 Next, the subgroups of $E_6$ in characteristic $3$.

 Finally, the subgroups of $E_7$ in characteristics $7$ and $11$.